KamataRyo/embed-travis/README.md

 ## Acknowledgments

 This plugin is based on [oEmbed Gist](https://wordpress.org/plugins/oembed-gist/) authored by [@miya0001](https://github.com/miya0001).
-I would like to express my gratitude and appreciation to the great plugin and its developmental environment.
+I would like to express my gratitude and appreciation to the great plugin and its developmental fixtures.